 The non-regulated professions in Germany include all professions that are trained in the dual system (vocational school and on-the-job training).
 These are currently around 330 professions.
 For the non-regulated professions, formal recognition is not a mandatory requirement for entry into the job.
 You can apply directly to an employer as a plumber, car mechanic or industrial clerk.

-But even if you can start the job directly with a non-regulated profession, your training can be recognised.
+But even if you can go straight into work with a non-regulated profession, it is worthwhile to have your training recognised.
 After all, a qualification that is recognised as equivalent makes it easier for you to find employment that matches your qualifications.
-You also have quicker access to further training.
+You also have faster access to professional further training and a better salary.

 4. What applies to school certificates and university degrees?

-The certificate recognition offices of the Federal States decide on equivalence with a German school leaving certificate for professional purposes, which you can access via the .
-The are usually responsible for the recognition of school qualifications for the purpose of university admission.
+The recognition offices of the Federal states decide on the equivalence with a German school-leaving certificate for vocational purposes, which you can access via the anabin database.
+The universities are usually responsible for the recognition of school qualifications for the purpose of university admission.

-If you have a university degree abroad, you can have your certificate assessed by the Central Office for Foreign Education (ZAB) and receive an assessment of which German university degree your degree is comparable to.
-This not only enables you to get into the job significantly faster, but also according to your qualifications.
+If you have already obtained a higher education degree abroad, you can have your certificate evaluated by the Central Office for Foreign Education (ZAB) and receive an assessment of which German higher education degree your qualification is comparable to.
 The university to which you want to apply is usually responsible for the recognition of study and examination achievements.
 An exception to this are courses of study that are completed with a State examination and are recognised by the respective examination offices in the Federal States.
 They will evaluate for you the level at which you can continue your studies in Germany.

-A first point of contact for you are the student secretariats of the universities as well as the German Academic Exchange Service , which also provides advice on master and doctoral studies.
-You can find detailed information on the respective recognition procedures in the academic and school sector
+A first point of contact for you are the student secretariats of the universities as well as the German Academic Exchange Service (DAAD), which also provides advice on master and doctoral studies.
+You can find detailed information on the respective recognition procedures in the academic and school sector here.

 5. Advice and information portals